Helping millions of people navigate the world of technology.

 And voila!
 Now you’ve your paragraph indented.
 Easy, right?

-Aside from using the Ruler, Google Docs also carries handy shortcuts at the top that you can use to indent paragraphs.
-Here’s how.
+Besides using the Ruler, Google Docs also carries handy shortcuts at the top to indent paragraphs.

-Fire up your Google Docs document.
-Select the paragraph that you wish to indent and use the Increase Indent or Decrease Indent shortcuts in the toolbar at the top to indent paragraphs.
+Step 1: Fire up your Google Docs document.
+Select the paragraph you wish to indent and use the Increase Indent or Decrease Indent shortcuts in the toolbar at the top to indent paragraphs.

-Alternatively, you can also use the Ctrl + ] shortcut to increase indent and Ctrl + [ shortcut to decrease indent.
+Alternatively, use the Ctrl + ] shortcut to increase indent and Ctrl + [ shortcut to decrease indent.

-Aside from the above, if you’re looking for more precision while indenting paragraphs, you can go to Format > Align and indent > Indentation options.
+Aside from the above, if you’re looking for more precision while indenting paragraphs, go to Format > Align and indent > Indentation options.

 Here, you can set precise indentation distance in centimeters.
-You can also choose to create a First Line or Hanging indent using the Special indent option.
+You can also create a First Line or Hanging indent using the Special indent option.
 When done, click on Apply.

 How to Make a Hanging Indent in Google Docs on PC